Who spray-painted pineapples across Norwich?

 The brightly coloured pineapples can be seen from Nelson Street to Park Lane, but where did they come from?

-At least four of the works have been confirmed to be by local artist and blogger Ruth Knapp, who has exhibited work at venues including Norwich Arts Centre, Norwich Castle and The Birdcage.
+At least four of the works have been confirmed to be by local graffiti artist 'Knapple', who has exhibited work at venues including Norwich Arts Centre, Norwich Castle and The Birdcage.

-She is also the co-founder of Norwich lifestyle blog Life In A Fine City.

-There are also pineapples in the underpass out of Chapelfield Park and the bridges along Marriott's Way, but these are not confirmed to be the work of Ms Knapp.
+There are also pineapples in the underpass out of Chapelfield Park and the bridges along Marriott's Way, but these are not confirmed to be the work of Knapple.